tlkh/ai-lab/README.md

 ## Support

 * Core Maintainer: [Timothy Liu (tlkh)](https://github.com/tlkh)
 * **This is not an official NVIDIA product!** There is no warranty, liability or support associated with this product.
-We take no responsibility for any loss or damage resulting from the use of this product.
+We make no guarantees take no responsibility for any loss or damage resulting from the use of this product.
 * Please open an issue if you encounter problems or have a feature request

 **Adapted from the Jupyter Docker Stacks**